10 Must Have Essential Oils with a Powerhouse of Benefits

 Eucalyptus Globulus is a eucalyptus oil from the large, aromatic eucalyptus trees of the Myrtaceae family.
 The tree’s leaves are steam distilled to produce the earthy, fresh oil that is popular in personal care products and spa treatments.

-- Use its cleansing benefits by adding a couple drops to your favorite facial cream.
+Use its cleansing benefits by adding a couple of drops to your favorite facial cream.
 Be careful of the sensitive eye area, since Eucalyptus Globulus can leave a tingling sensation.

 Add to a carrier oil for a calming and refreshing massage

 Inhale directly or rub onto your chest for an uplifting, refreshing experience.

 I use essential oils every day in my natural skin care routines, household clean up, relaxation, and quick fixes like taking the itch out of an insect bite.